top of page

 The new year brings new tax thresholds, Social Security updates, and fresh opportunities for long-term care planning.
 Scheduling a 2026 Strategy Session with Kimbrough Law in January ensures that your legal and financial roadmap stays current and complete.
 During that meeting, we can:

-• Assess your current financial and health-care powers of attorney
+• Assess your current financial power of attorney and advance directive for heathcare

 • Update your plans to address future long-term care needs

-Finish Strong, Start Confident with a Year-End Legal and Financial Checkup
+Start the New Year Confident with a Legal and Financial Checkup

-As you wrap up 2025, take time to confirm that your plan still fits your life.
+As 2026 begins, take time to confirm that your plan still fits your life.
 Beneficiaries, titles, and directives may seem like small details—but they determine how smoothly your family can act on your behalf in the years ahead.

 Comments